kimamovic21/udemy-practical-typescript-course-johnsmilga/01-typescript-tutorial/README.md

 // printName(product);

-// The extends { name: string } part is a type constraint on T. It means that T can be any type, but it must be an object that has at least a name property of type string.
+// The extends { name: string } part is a type constraint on T. It means that T can be any type, but it must be
-// In other words, T must have at least the same properties and methods that { name: string } has. function printName<T extends { name: string }>(input: T): void {
+// an object that has at least a name property of type string.
+In other words, T must have at least the same
+//properties and methods that { name: string } has.

+function printName<T extends { name: string }>(input: T): void {
   console.log(input.name);
 }